MaterializeInc/k8s-eip-operator/README.md

 Do NOT manually create the Eip Kubernetes object if setting the `eip.materialize.cloud/autocreate_eip=true` label, or the two objects will fight over your pod.

+## OpenTelemetry Integration

+We now have support for sending traces using the OpenTelemetry OTLP format.
+This is configured through environment variables:

+`OPENTELEMETRY_ENDPOINT` is the endpoint to send the logs to.

+`OPENTELEMETRY_HEADERS` is a json formatted map of key/value pairs to be included in the GRPC request headers.

 ## References
 * https://dzone.com/articles/oxidizing-the-kubernetes-operator
 * https://github.com/LogMeIn/k8s-aws-operator